acrn-project/acrn-project.github.io/_posts/2018-08-20-random-device-virtualization-in-acrn.markdown

 # Introduction
 <br>

-We designed a virtual random device for introducing a hardware random source into UOS.
+virtio-rnd is designed to provide a hardware random source for UOS.
 The virtual random device is based on virtio user mode framework.
-It simulates a PCI device based on virtio spec.
+It simulates a PCI device based on virtio specification.

 <br>